minima-global/MiniDAPP/www/minidapps/howToBuildMiniDapps.md

 ## Creatively Commandeer

-There is no need to start from scratch, as a number of MiniDapps have already been created.
-So for the purposes of this tutorial, we're going to re-engineer [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay).
+There is no need to start from scratch - the [MiFi](https://github.com/glowkeeper/MiFi) repository  already contains a number of MiniDapps, so we'll commanderr one of those - [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay).
 Change to your cloned MiFi directory, then:

 ```
 cd www/minidapps